Muhammad-Zubair796/Chef-Zubair-React-App/README.md

 * **🤖 AI Integration:** Uses Grok AI to provide step-by-step cooking instructions.
 * **🔥 Immersive UI:** Features a dark-themed "Fire" dashboard with smooth CSS animations.
 * **🎈 Flying Icons:** Dynamic header with floating food emojis for a playful user experience.
-* **📜 Auto-Scroll:** Intelligent auto-scrolling that follows the AI response as it generates.
 * **♻️ Reset Kitchen:** Easily clear your workspace to start a fresh recipe.

 ---